justinluzong/help-desk-report/README.md

 ## Caveats and Assumptions
 This project uses Mark Bradbourne's [Real World Fake Data "Help Desk" dataset](https://data.world/markbradbourne/rwfd-real-world-fake-data/workspace/file?filename=Help+Desk.csv)
+- **Severity:** Tickets with '0 - Unassigned' severity are assumed to not have any impact and do not warrant an actual severity value being assigned to them.
 - **Owner Group:** The value for this column is assumed to the 'assignment group', the group who will be working on the request.
 - **Days Open:** By adding Days Open to the Created Date of the newest Open tickets, the latest date in the dataset is found to be 12/5/2020.
 - **Ticket Status:** The open ticket statuses are defined as 'Open' and 'Waiting for Requestor Feedback' (example: request requires additional information from the user.)
 A ticket's status is updated to 'Closed - Incomplete' if the ticket is in an open status and the resulting date of Created Date + Days Open is earlier than the latest date in the dataset, 12/5/2020.